neondatabase/website/content/docs/postgres/query-performance.md

  Execution Time: 6479.526 ms
 ```

-In this case, you can see that the query plan launches two parallel workers to run a sequential scan on the `users` table.
-In this case, the presence of a sequential scan and a lengthy execution time might indicate an opportunity for optimization, such as adding an index to the `users` table if one is not already defined.
+In this case, the query plan shows that two parallel workers were launched to run a sequential scan on the `users` table.
+The presence of a sequential scan and a lengthy execution time indicates an opportunity for optimization, such as adding an index to the `id` column of the `users` table if one is not defined already to replace the costly sequential scan with an index scan.

 ### Interpreting EXPLAIN output

-`EXPLAIN` output can be complex, but there are key elements to focus on:
+`EXPLAIN` output can be complex.
+Here are some key elements to focus on:

 - **Query Plan**: This shows the steps Postgres took to execute your query, such as sequential scans, index scans, joins, etc.
 - **Execution Time**: The total time taken to execute the query.
 - **Cost**: Estimated startup cost and total cost to execute the plan, which helps in comparing the efficiency of different execution strategies.
 - **Rows**: The number of rows processed at each stage of the query.
-- **Actual Time**: Shows the actual time spent on each node of the plan, helping to pinpoint slow operations.
+- **Actual Time**: The actual time spent on each node of the plan, helping to pinpoint slow operations.

 ### Optimization tips

 1. **Look for sequential Scans**: If your query involves large tables, sequential scans can be slow.
 Consider using indexes to speed up data retrieval.
 2. **Analyze joins**: Make sure that joins are using indexes.
-If not, it might be beneficial to add indexes or revise the join conditions.
+If not, it might be beneficial to add indexes on the join columns or revise the join conditions.
 3. **Optimize filters**: Check if the conditions in the `WHERE` clause can be optimized.
 Using efficient indexes can dramatically reduce the search space.
 4. **Subquery performance**: Subqueries can sometimes be inefficient.
 Look for opportunities to rewrite subqueries as joins.
+See [Use joins instead of subqueries](#use-joins-instead-of-subqueries).
 5. **Use ANALYZE**: Regularly run the `ANALYZE` command on your database.
-This updates statistics, helping Postgres make better planning decisions.
+This updates statistics, helping Postgres make better planning decisions. will automatically issue `ANALYZE` commands whenever the content of a table has changed sufficiently, but if you're working with very large tables, this may not happen as often as expected.

 ### Additional resources